Ok, who ordered the "sexy Darth Vader" Halloween costume?

 The Inquisitorius Program doesn't really have a uniform, per se -

 it's basically just "dress in dark colors and be scary."
-The Second Sister wears a helmet that owes a bit to Ralph McQuarrie's original Darth Vader design, but with a mask that's flat and angular rather than looking like an exaggerated nose and eyes.
+The Second Sister wears a helmet that, being a rejected "Knights of Ren" design, owes a bit to Ralph McQuarrie's original Darth Vader art, but with a mask that's flat and angular rather than looking like an exaggerated nose and eyes.
 It's intimidating and completely conceals her identity, so you know what that means: she's secretly Darth Revan!

 Below the neck, she could almost pass for an Imperial officer.
 She's wearing a dark grey fitted jacket with vertical silver bars near the shoulders, and a belt cinching in the waist. her grey pants have red stripes down the outside of the legs, disappearing into her all-black boots.
 Her gloves are also black, but they have red palms; it's probably meant to be some "she's got blood on her hands" symbolism, but it really just looks like Christian Louboutin has shifted his focus from ankles to wrists.
 Like she put on her special sex-gloves before heading out for a night on the town killing old Jedis.

 Her long black cape has a red lining, matching her jacket, though only the cape gets white Imperial logos on the shoulders.

 The piece plugs into the top of the figure's shoulders, leaving her with big holes if you want to remove it.
 Hasbro accounted for this, however, including a pair of extra pauldrons to plug the holes.
 With the cape off, you can take full advantage of her articulation: ankles, knees, thighs, hips, waist, wrists, elbows, shoulders, and neck.
 The kind of balljoints they do the heads on now don't have as good of a range of motion as the old "balljoint for the head, hinge for the neck" combo the Black Series used to have, but for now, this is what we get.